rsefer/wherestheel/README.md

 Where's the EL?
 =======================

-A train tracking utility using the CTA's EL Train Tracker API
+A train tracking utility using the CTA's EL Train Tracker API.